chrsalbert/chrsalbert/README.md

 # Moin, hello, guten Tag!

-I'm Christian, Fronend Developer and UI Designer based in Cologne, Germany.
+I'm a Frontend Developer and UI Designer based in Cologne, Germany.
 See and enjoy some of my projects:

 ---